 This colorful Western Omelet Quiche is what happens when a homemade quiche and a Western omelet collide.
-In it, shredded cheese, bell peppers, green onions and ham are all baked together with a luscious creamy egg custard.
-Pour it all into a deep pie shell to bake, and it's not only easy to make, but it reheats beautifully, too.
+In it, cheese, bell peppers, green onions and ham are all baked together smothered with a luscious creamy egg custard.
+Pour it all into a deep pie shell to bake until puffy and golden. it reheats beautifully, too.